 Nuthatch abundance in the UK has increased rapidly since the mid 1970s.
-Despite minor setbacks during the 1990s, there is no indication yet of a halt to the upward trend.
-This increase has been accompanied by a range expansion into northern England and southern Scotland (Balmer et al. 2013).
-The BBS PECBMS 2016a).
+Numbers have been stable over the last five years, and it is unclear yet whether or not this represents a halt to the upward trend (a similar minor setback during the 1990s was only temporary).
+The increase has been accompanied by a range expansion into northern England and southern Scotland (Balmer et al. 2013).
+The BBS PECBMS 2017a).